-The Fund and Consolidated Entity have 52,791,450 income units on issue at the reporting date.
+The Fund has 52,791,450 income units on issue at the reporting date.
 Under the terms of the Fund's Product Disclosure Statement, income unitholders have a targeted monthly priority distribution payment (PDP), which is calculated with reference to a margin of 2.5% per annum above the distribution yield on the S&P/ASX 200 Property Trust Index (with a minimum distribution of 7.5% per annum and a maximum of 8.5% per annum).